Rotator

 The Name field is arbitrary, for this example it will be named "videotest".
 The Controller name field is what is displayed in the URL when accessing the portal, for this example it will be "videotest".
 Set the Portal source field to Duplicate Local and the Duplicate field to default as the default portal will be used here.
 Click Create.

-1. Create Splash and Landing portal to associate custom portal to.
+2. Create Splash and Landing portal to associate to Custom Portal

 Create a new Landing Portal.